mathangpeddi/mathangpeddi/README.md

   Mathang Peddi
 </h1>
 <p>
   Welcome to my GitHub!
-I'm Mathang Peddi, a Machine Learning Enthusiast blending the worlds of Software Engineering and Machine Learning, and I'm thrilled to invite you to explore my journey in the enchanting world of technology right here on GitHub!
+I'm Mathang Peddi, an Aspiring Software Engineer blending the worlds of Software Engineering and Machine Learning, and I'm thrilled to invite you to explore my journey in the enchanting world of technology right here on GitHub!
 </p>